So by now you are all familiar with Wolfie’s Legendary Anti-Costume stance from Halloweens past (as seen in When Your

 Halloween evening we hit the road to our pals Chrissy and Jim’s house.

 I’m not sure if any of you watch The Regular Show (it’s not appropriate for little kiddos, but for grownups and older kids it’s a very irreverant/silly/fun show on Comedy Network that Greg and Wolfie are obsessed with).
 There is a character that is a cassette tape on one episode (you can watch it here….it cracks me up) and Greg went as that guy.

 Sammy came along and guided our way with a special hiking flash light collar.

 Every where we went, the Meatball was a sensation…lots of people watching him come up their walkway would initially say, “OH, are you an apple?”
 “No, imma MEATBALL!”
 “Fred!
 C’mere!
 You gotta see this kid!
 He’s a meatball!”
 Wolfie loved it.
-He’s funny, as goofy and outgoing as he can be, he doesn’t often like to be the center of attention.
-It was so cute to see how pleased he was with his handiwork and the postive response from everyone.
+It’s funny, as goofy and outgoing as Wolfie can be, he doesn’t often like to be the center of attention.
+That’s why it was so cute to see how pleased he was with his handiwork and the positive response he got from everyone.